IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 Although the above configuration options cover the most common use cases, the `EMU-webApp` offers multiple other configuration options that are currently not configurable via functions provided by `emuR`.
 These advanced configuration options can currently only be achieved by manually editing the `_DBconfig.json` file using a text editor.
 As even the colors used in the `EMU-webApp` and every keyboard shortcut can be reconfigured, here we will focus on the more common advanced configuration options.
 A full list of the available configuration fields of the `EMUwebAppConfig` section of the `_DBconfig.json` including their meaning, can be found in Appendix \@ref(subsec:app-chapFileFormatsDBconfig).

-#### Overlaying signal canvases
+#### Overlaying signal canvases {-}

 To save space it can be beneficial to overlay one or more signal tracks onto other signal canvases.
 This can be achieved by manually editing the `assign` array of the `EMUwebAppConfig:perspectives[persp_idx]:signalCanvases` field in the `_DBconfig.json`.
-Listing \@ref(lst:webApp-overlay) shows an example configuration that overlays the *fm* track on the oscillogram where the `OSCI` string can be replaced by any other entry in the `EMUwebAppConfig:perspectives[persp_idx]:signalCanvases:order` array.
+The Listing below shows an example configuration that overlays the *fm* track on the oscillogram where the `OSCI` string can be replaced by any other entry in the `EMUwebAppConfig:perspectives[persp_idx]:signalCanvases:order` array.
 Figure \@ref(fig:webApp-overlay1) displays a screenshot of such an overlay.

 <!-- [caption={Overlay configuration of fm track over OSCI}, label={lst:webApp_overlay}, language=json, firstnumber=1] -->